-Parents and carers can come along to the Parents’ Reception during Arrivals Weekend for complimentary coffee and biscuits with fellow parents and our family programme team.
+Parents and carers can come along to the Parents’ Reception during Arrivals Weekend for complimentary refreshments with fellow parents and our family programme team.
 At the reception you will be able to pick up other useful information about student services, the local area and arts and sports facilities.

-Presentations take place at 12pm, 1pm and 2pm in the George Fox Building on 29th and 30th September 2018.
+Presentations take place at 12pm, 1pm and 2pm in the George Fox Building on 28th and 29th September 2019.

 If someone lives in your house who is not a full-time student, then you may still qualify for a 25% discount off your Council Tax.

 If you will be living outside of Lancaster City Council, you will need a Registration Certificate which you can order from the Document Ordering section within your Student Portal after you have registered with the University.